Exclusive: The NBA Player, the Congressman and the Epstein Files

 Senate, end quote.

-You should also know that Tom Quinn appears in a couple other flight logs that I found, apparently with Jeffrey Epstein himself.
+You should also know that that Tom Quinn appears in a couple other flight logs that I found, apparently with Jeffrey Epstein himself.

-And when we followed up about these flight logs, complete with screenshots, to Tom Macmillan, he wrote this, quote,
+And when we followed up about these flight logs, complete with screenshots, to Tom McMillan, he wrote this, quote, I still do not remember ever being on Epstein's plane, including in January 1993.

-Tom Quinn, a longtime friend of mine and a lobbyist with Venable in D.C., whose clients included Epstein Client Limited Brands, also couldn't remember the January 1993 flight.
+Tom Quinn, a longtime friend of mine and a lobbyist with Venable in D.C., whose clients included Epstein Client Limited Brands, also couldn't remember the January 1993 flight, but he does remember himself personally taking a flight to Daytona Beach on Epstein's plane in August 1992.

 We do not know if Epstein offered us seats in January that we ended up not using, so the logs are in error, but in either case, it appears from a Palm Beach Post story that I dug up that I was traveling to Palm Beach at that time to attend another Trump Mar-a-Lago promotion party, this time filmed by ABC.